The Best Bars In Long Beach

 The sours-only version of Beachwood Brewing, the Blendery takes the lambic base used for Beachwood’s beers and makes all kinds of crazy brews from it.
 They age each of them in oak barrels with aromatics like muscat grapes, guavas, and strawberries with Herbes de Provence.
 They rarely have the same options more than once a year, so you can go back often and never see the same list.
 If you love sour beers, then this is one of the best places to drink them in LA County.

-The Exhibition Room is a speakeasy inside a dive bar in the Cal Heights neighborhood of Long Beach.
+The Exhibition Room is a speakeasy inside Roxanne's cocktail bar in the Cal Heights neighborhood of Long Beach.
 They have a strict dress code and require reservations, and there’s a tiny phone booth you have to squeeze through to get into the place.
 Also, you need a password that you’ll receive via text.
 If it sounds like a complete production, it is.
 But the good news is that it’s worth it.
 Once you’re inside, expect live brass bands, burlesque shows, and incredibly well-made cocktails that aren’t too expensive.
-If you’re looking to impress a date, you can’t do much better than The Exhibition Room.
+If you’re looking to impress whoever you're drinking with, you can’t do much better than The Exhibition Room.

-Located just a ten-minute walk down 4th St. from The Pike, The Stache has a rowdier, last-call kind of feel to it most times.
-There isn’t a designated dance floor per se, but show up after midnight on a Saturday, and people will have created one between the tables.
+Part-dance party and part-karaoke bar, The Stache gets rowdy on weekends.
+This mustache-themed spot doesn't have a designated dance floor per se, but show up after midnight on a Saturday, and people will have created one between the tables.
 If that sounds like a lot for you, stop by midweek, and you’ll find a more relaxed crowd there to play some board games, watch the Dodgers, and drink Moscow mules with house-made ginger beer.
 The same team also runs the attached drunchies-friendly restaurant Sideburns, so you'll never be too far from a bacon cheeseburger, Chicago-style hot dog, or a platter of gooey poutine.

 This tiny wine bar next door to the Long Beach Art Theatre is a good place to start a night out.
-Walk in, sit at the bar, and tell the guy behind it what kind of wine you’re in the mood for.
-He’ll keep pouring until you find the one you’re looking for—and will keep going even if you nailed it on the first try.
+Walk in, sit at the bar, and tell the person behind the counter what kind of wine you’re in the mood for.
+They’ll keep pouring until you find the one you’re looking for—and will keep going even if you nailed it on the first try.
 After you’ve picked your wine, sit on the sidewalk patio, and repeat.
 Actually, you might just end up spending your whole night here instead.